 The study is part of a larger project that explored official documents and university bylaws in Iran, and interviewed Iranian policy makers and faculty members in various disciplines.
 In this paper, we focus only on the documents.
 The two Ministries in Iran, namely The Ministry of Science, Research and Technology (MSRT) and The Ministry of Health and Medical Education (MHME) are in charge of higher education, promoting science, strengthening research spirit in universities, and fostering international scientific collaborations.
 To achieve these goals, many policy documents are produced by authorities and followed by higher education institutions and research centers.
-Moreover, although at the university level, diversity and innovation in regulations are not encouraged, several leading Iranian universities define their own regulations for certain processes such as faculty recruitment and promotion while following the general national level guidelines.
+Moreover, although at the university level, diversity and innovation in regulations for certain processes such as faculty recruitment and promotion while following the general national level guidelines.